SLEDGE: Synthesizing Driving Environments with Generative Models and Rule-Based Traffic: Experiments

 \boldparagraph{Results} Our results are shown in \tabref{tab:gen}.
-All DiT variants generate more plausible layouts than the VAE, RVAE and HDMapGen, with significantly better metrics.
-For DiT-L, we observe higher visual fidelity in intersection areas when using the RLM representation instead of the RSI.
-In particular, the RLM-based models excel at creating coincident endpoints between connected lanes, which is crucial for smooth simulation.
-Scaling to DiT-XL provides further gains, leading to results competitive to the upper bound of replay.
-Among the metrics used in our study, we find the CNN Frechet distances do not value connected drivable lanes.
-In particular, the ImNet Frechet distance increases when moving from the RSI to RLM or from DiT-L to DiT-XL, despite visual evidence of reduced fidelity (see supplementary for larger sets of randomly generated samples from each model).
-Therefore, we focus on Reach in our subsequent experiments.
+All DiT variants generate more plausible layouts, with significantly better metrics than HDMapGen or the VAEs.
+For DiT-L, we observe higher coverage and visual fidelity when using the RLM representation instead of the RSI.
+In particular, the RLM-based models excel at creating coincident endpoints in intersections between connected lanes, which is crucial for smooth simulation.
+Scaling to DiT-XL provides further gains across all metrics, demonstrating the effectiveness of increasing the model capacity and compute budget.
+Since ImageNet features may be misaligned to BEV graphs, and the RVEnc features might favor RLM diffusion models, we focus on the urban planning Frechet metrics (in particular, Reach) in our subsequent experiments.

 \boldparagraph{Scaling} We run a systematic analysis of scaling for our DiT with the RLM representation.
 We conduct a grid of experiments, considering \textbf{(1) 2 model sizes:} DiT-B and DiT-L, \textbf{(2) 3 dataset sizes:} 1$\times$, 0.5$\times$, and 0.25$\times$ our full dataset, and \textbf{(3) 3 compute budgets:} 24, 48 and 96 GPU hours.
 As shown in \figref{fig:scaling}, the performance scales significantly with increased compute.
 While it also scales with more parameters, more data does not have a large impact.
 This is possibly because data diversity is more valuable than scale, and all of our 3 datasizes have similar diversity.
 This scaling behavior shows the potential of further improvements for SLEDGE with more training resources.